SJMdev/ECS2/README.md

 split sendObjectTobuffer into initializeBuffer & initializeTexture.

-empty main.cc and create a mainLoop in window.

 I fixed the projection matrix.
 The problem with openGL being column major still exists though. hmm.
 Maybe I want to rewrite the class.